Looking for an image size reducer? Learn 5 techniques to better optimize large images beyond compression

 • Use lazy loading to only load images when they are needed, and image caching to store images so they are served faster to your users.

-Take advantage of next-gen images to make your website faster in 2023
+Take advantage of next-gen images to make your website faster

 One of the most read posts in Tinify’s blog is about WebP, a next-gen image format that offers better compression for a faster website.
 WebP – together with HEIF, AVIF, and JPEG 2000 – is slowly replacing the usual JPEG and PNG image formats.
 But while they aren’t new, only now more and more users are jumping on the bandwagon and serving images in next-gen formats.
 If you’re behind on this, don’t worry – the beginning of this new year is perfect timing to take your visuals to the next level.